Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 trying to combine the data for all servers (multiple series) together.
 There is real math behind this, and I'm not going into it because in practice it actually doesn't seem to matter much.
-If you're trying to spot issues, alert on outliers, you get quite far with averaging the data together or taking the max value seen, especially when the amount of requests represented by each latency measurement is in the same order of magnitude,  e.g. you're averaging per-server latency percentiles and your
+If you're trying to spot issues or alert on outliers you'll get quite far with averaging the data together or taking the max value seen, especially when the amount of requests represented by each latency measurement is in the same order of magnitude,  e.g. you're averaging per-server latency percentiles and your